 Pizza in our house is an all time favorite dinner and this mushroom pizza recipe is one of our favorites!
 This mushroom and herb pizza is one of our favorite pizzas to make at home and one I think you will really enjoy too.
-This mushroom pizza is made on the grill to give it the best flavor and to make it taste like it came straight out of a pizza oven.
+This mushroom pizza is so easy to make and making it on the grill gives it that straight out of the pizza oven taste.

 Pizza is usually thought about with having a red sauce (and we do eat those all the time) but one of our favorite ways to make pizza is by using only olive oil as the sauce.
 It tastes so amazing this way!

 This mushroom pizza is an all olive sauce kind of pizza and trust me when I say it is delicious and not missing the red sauce.

 We also like to make our own pizza dough for our pizza.
 If you going to be making your own pizza at home, you may want to try making your own pizza dough too.
 It is very easy and you can actually make a double batch and freeze half for another pizza night.

 If you are not feeling that adventurous then my advice would be to only use certain store bought pizza doughs.
 Definitely do not buy not the ones in the packages at the store.

 My favorite quick pizza dough that I purchase is from Whole Foods.
 You can go right to the section where they make the pizzas in the store and ask to buy the dough.
 Really easy!